SonnyC56/unity-web-controller-template/README.md

 Once you have a droplet, clone this repo onto it in the root folder.
 Configure PM2 to run main.js in the backend directory on start-up.
 You will then need to build the frontend part of the app using npm run build -- but before we do this we need to update the IP address in the code.

-Open your cloned repo and replace 146.192.0.173 (There is a case of it in Admin.js, Controller.js, and Profile.js) with the reserved IP from your own digital ocean droplet.
+Open your cloned repo and replace all instances of IP-ADDRESS (There is a case of it in Admin.js, Controller.js, and Profile.js) with the reserved IP from your own digital ocean droplet.
 Once this is done you can pull the updates on the droplet and npm run build the frontend directory of the application.

 You will then need to make sure your Nginx config is correct.